-Beet, Spinach, and Carrot Juice has been my go-to energy drink for many years.
-I would have it for breakfast, lunch and even as a snack.
+Beet, Spinach, and Carrot Juice have been my go-to energy drink for many years.
+I would have it for breakfast, lunch, and even as a snack.
 It does not satisfy my hunger, but it refuels my system when needed.
 The best part about this drink is the “no sugar”; only natural sugars from the ingredients.

 A healthy diet usually starts with fresh fruits and fresh vegetables that are full of vitamins.
 Colorful vegetables are generally a good idea to consume as well as a variety of colorful fruits.
 The more variety you consume, the better it is.

 Let’s go over the benefits of consuming beet, carrot, spinach, ginger and celery.

 Beets contain vitamins A, B, C, and E, and minerals such as iron, manganese, phosphorous, magnesium, potassium, silicon, and sodium.
 Beetroot is considered to be an excellent purifier and cleanser of the blood and good for digestive problems such as constipation.
 Because beetroot is a very powerful vegetable it is advised to consume in small quantities and to mix with other fruit or vegetable juice because it can lead to negative reactions within the body.
 It is also effective at cleaning out the liver, kidneys, and arteries.